 The easiest pull-up variation for you to attempt will likely be the chin-up.

-That’s why we’re hosting a Chin-up Challenge, because we feel Rebels will have an easier time lifting themselves up with this variation, compared to a traditional pull-up.
+That’s why we have a Chin-up Challenge in our app, because we feel Rebels will have an easier time lifting themselves up with this variation, compared to a traditional pull-up.